 We talk to Marigold and see how she did it…

 The creation of St. George’s Hill in Weybridge, built around a golf course, was the concept of builder W.G.
 Tarrant, who saw it as the ideal home for the affluent.
 The prosperous businessman or professional could discover seclusion, tranquillity, breathtaking scenery, and simple access to first-rate sporting and exercise facilities here.
-Due to the success of this endeavor, Tarrant purchased the Wentworth Estate’s development rights in 1922.
+Due to the success of this endeavour, Tarrant purchased the Wentworth Estate’s development rights in 1922.
 Tarrant wanted to establish an exclusive estate with covenants that would guarantee its preservation, as he had in each of his significant constructions.
 In contrast to St George’s Hill, where every home was constructed on at least an acre of land, Tarrant chose to build homes at Wentworth that ranged in size and price.

 Today, some of those properties still exist.
 One, in particular, has just been renovated.
 We met Marigold over a year ago now, as she was beginning the journey with her house renovation on the Wentworth Estate.
 She wanted bespoke hand-made cabinetry for various rooms around the house.
-After visiting our showroom, she decided on having solid-wood cabinets in her kitchen, utility room, bathrooms, study, and bedrooms.
+After visiting our showroom, she decided to have solid-wood cabinets in her kitchen, utility room, bathrooms, study, and bedrooms.
 Here, she tells us more about this complete house renovation.

 Hello Marigold.
 The house looks amazing!
 Can you please tell us a bit about the project?